FAIRplus/the-fair-cookbook/content/recipes/applied-examples/edhen-odhsi-sdo.md

 ## Main objectives

-In this recipe, an example will be described on how to make observational health databases and observational studies more Findable, by creating a metadata model and a human and machine readable website for dissemination of these resources.
+In this recipe, an example will be described on how to make observational health databases and observational studies more Findable (notably [FAIR principles](https://www.go-fair.org/fair-principles/) F2 and F4) and interoperability (principles I1 and I2), by creating a metadata model and a human and machine readable website for dissemination of these resources.

 The output of the [COVID-19](https://www.ohdsi.org/covid-19-updates) [study-a-thon](https://www.thehyve.nl/articles/studyathon-multidisciplinary-collaboration-in-biomedical-open-science) (a OHDSI community [initiative](https://www.ohdsi.org/88-hours), involving the IMI [EHDEN](https://ehden.eu) project) held in March 2020, is used as proof-of-concept.